Skip Ribbon Commands

 The supervisor must:

-• watch the computer or tablet screen at all times to check that the student is not accessing any other programs, documents or functions
+• watch the computer or tablet screen at all times to check that the student is not accessing any other programs, documents

 • stop the external assessment if problems are experienced with the computer, tablet or other software and equipment and seek appropriate assistance, then resume the external assessment, ensuring no time loss to the student.
 An Incident Report about the circumstances should be completed and returned to the VCAA with the student’s response materials